mohamedaslam2k4/Journal_Entry/README.md

-Daily Journal Manager – Command-Line Diary System
+📓 Daily Journal Manager – Command-Line Diary System

 A simple command-line diary tool to write, read, and delete journal entries saved by date.
-This project allows you to maintain a personal diary directly from the terminal.
+Perfect for quick journaling without leaving your terminal.

-Features
+✨ Features
-Write entries for the current date or a specified date.
+🖊 Write entries for today or any chosen date

-Read past entries by selecting a date.
+📖 Read past entries by selecting a date

-Delete entries when no longer needed.
+🗑 Delete entries you no longer need

-Entries are stored as plain text files with date-based filenames.
+📂 Entries stored as plain text files in a date-based format

-Clean and minimal CLI interface.
+🖥 Lightweight & simple CLI interface

-Tech Stack
+🛠 Tech Stack
 Python 3

-File I/O for storing entries.
+File I/O for reading & writing entries

-Datetime for managing date-based entries.
+Datetime for date-based storage

-Installation
+📥 Installation
-Clone this repository:
+Clone the repository:

 bash
 Copy
 Edit
 git clone https://github.com/yourusername/daily-journal-manager.git
-Navigate to the project directory:
+Navigate into the folder:

 bash
 Copy